rowland/tuppence/SPECIFICATION.md

 arbitrary-precision libraries.

-Floats in the source code are represented in by a sequence of one or more decimal digits, followd by a decimal point and at least one more decimal digit, followed by an optional exponent.
+Floats in the source code are represented in by a sequence of one or more decimal digits, followed by a decimal point and at least one more decimal digit, followed by an optional exponent.
 Alternatively, the decimal portion may be omitted if an exponent is present.
 Underscores may be included anywhere after the first digit to aid in readability.